 To make up for the “loss,” the company partnered with Aviary, to enable tweeters to edit and refine their photos, right from Twitter.
 The update is already available in Google Play and the App Store.
 This replaces similar features provided in the past by Instagram, but it doesn’t make things better between the two companies.

 Twitter’s solution is similar to Instagram, offering eight filters, ranging from black & white to vintage, that will allow Twitter users to add a new look and feel to their photos without needing third party apps.
 Like Instagram, Twitter photos can be previewed in a single grid, or individually, to see how each filter would affect an image.
 Other important features include crop and pinch to zoom, and auto-enhance.
-To make sure that its users are becoming quickly familiar with the update, Twitter released a short tutorial:

 Instagram didn’t wait long to fight back.
 The response came the same day, coinciding with the launch of Twitter Photos.